Skip to main content

 • The director of a transitional living program.

 Other counties offer waivers for similar reasons.
-You should search for a fee waiver form for your specific county.
+You should search for a fee waiver A document that lets someone file court papers for free or at a reduced cost. form for your specific county.

 How do I get a birth certificate if I was born outside of Illinois or don't have an ID?

 You may want to use Get Legal Help to find assistance.
 It can be difficult to get these documents on your own.
-It can take 2-8 weeks to get an out-of-state birth certificate and even longer to get legal help, so be sure to start well in advance of needing the birth certificate.
+It can take 2-8 weeks to get an out-of-state birth certificate A legal document with a person's place of birth, time of birth, and parents and even longer to get legal help, so be sure to start well in advance of needing the birth certificate.

 Last full review by a subject matter expert